 When new gas sources are added to a gathering or transmission system, it's always a good idea to review the type and amount of gas that is added to the system.
 In gathering systems, it is important to confirm that any separation equipment is sized properly to handle the additional volume.
 If the vessels are undersized, the free water or condensate can carry over the top of the vessel and interfere with the downstream measurement.
-Again, the upstream flow profile is affected; the amount and the direction of the error is dependent upon the quantity of carry over liquids.
+Again, the upstream flow profile is affected; the amount of error is dependent upon the quantity of carry over liquids.